aniass/IT-job-market-analysis/README.md

 # Project: Analysis of the IT job market

 ## General info
 The project concerns the analysis of the IT job market using data from GitHub, StackOverflow and other data sources.

 ## Data sources
 * StackOverflow data
 * Stack Overflow 2018 Developer Survey
 * GitHub data
+* Web scraping from page Indeed.com

 ## Technologies
 Project is created with: